Joseph Addabbo Jr.

-Joseph Patrick Addabbo Jr. (born May 13, 1964) is an American politician, a Democratic member of the New York State Senate from the 15th district representing Howard Beach, Ozone Park, Woodhaven, Glendale, Middle Village, Maspeth and parts of South Ozone Park, Ridgewood, Woodside and The Rockaways.
+Joseph Patrick Addabbo Jr. (born May 13, 1964) is an American politician from the state of New York.
+A Democrat, Addabbo represents New York's 15th State Senate district in Queens.
+The district includes all or portions of the following neighborhoods: Forest Hills, Glendale, Kew Gardens, Lindenwood, Ozone Park, Maspeth, Middle Village, Rego Park, Richmond Hill, South Richmond Hill, South Ozone Park, and Woodhaven.
+Addabbo was first elected to the State Senate in 2008.

-Life and career
+Early life, family, and education

 Addabbo was born in 1964, the youngest child of Congressman Joseph Patrick Addabbo, Sr., and Grace Addabbo.
 He attended Nativity BVM School in Ozone Park and Archbishop Molloy High School, graduating in 1982.
-He later received degrees from St. John's University (1986) and Touro Law School.
-His father, Joseph P. Addabbo Sr., served 13 terms in the United States House of Representatives.
+He later received degrees from St. John's University (1986) and Touro Law School (1992).
+His father served 13 terms in the United States House of Representatives.
+Addabbo practiced law for 10 years before being elected to the New York City Council.

+New York City Council

-Addabbo practiced law for ten years at Addabbo and Greenberg before being elected to the 32nd district of the New York City Council in 2001.
-He was re-elected three times and served as a council member for eight years.
-Addabbo and his wife, Dawn, have two daughters, Alexis and Arianna.
+Addabbo was elected to the New York City Council in 2001.
+He was re-elected three times and served as a councilmember for eight years.

-Addabbo is a resident of the Tudor Village section of Ozone Park.

-New York Senate
+New York State Senate

 By 2008, Republican state Senator Serphin R. Maltese had served the southern Queens district for ten terms, despite the district leaning Democratic.
 Facing term limits in the Council in 2009, Addabbo decided to challenge Maltese.
 In a good year for Democrats, Addabbo defeated Maltese 57% to 43%.
-While the district is more competitive than others in Queens, Addabbo has never won re-election by less than ten points, beating Councilman Anthony Como in 2010, Councilman Eric Ulrich in 2012, and Republican Michael Conigliaro in 2014.
-He did not face serious challenges in 2016 or 2018.
+In 2010, Addabbo was re-elected, defeating Republican New York City Councilmember Anthony Como in 2010.

-On June 24, 2011, Addabbo supported gay marriage by voting for the "Marriage Equality Enactment" Bill# A-8354, which successfully passed in the Senate.
-This vote was a change in position, as Addabbo had been one of a handful of Democratic votes against marriage equality that defeated a similar bill in 2009.
+In 2011, Addabbo voted for same-sex marriage legislation that passed the Senate and became law.
+This vote was a change in position, as Addabbo had been one of a handful of Democratic votes against the bill when it was defeated in the Senate in 2009.

 In the Senate, Addabbo serves as the Chair of the Senate Racing, Gaming and Wagering Committee.

+In 2024, Governor Kathy Hochul vetoed Addabbo's bill that would have expedited the licensing of new casinos in the New York City metropolitan area.

+Personal life

+Addabbo and his wife, Dawn, have two daughters.